medibloc/panacea-mainnet/panacea-3/v2.3.0/upgrade.md

-# Panacea v2.3.0 Mainnet Upgrade
+# Panacea v2.3.0 Upgrade Instructions

 This guide covers upgrading a node running v2.2.0 or v2.2.1 on `panacea-3`, using either Cosmovisor or a manual restart.
 The commands assume that the